-If you're a retailer, you can use Shopping campaigns to promote your online and local inventory, boost traffic to your website or local shop and find better qualified leads.
+If you're a retailer, you can use Shopping campaigns (or free listings) to promote your online and local inventory, boost traffic to your website or local shop and find better qualified leads.
 To get started, you'll send us your product data with Merchant Centre and create a campaign in Google Ads.
 Then we'll use your campaign to create ads on Google and around the web where potential customers can see what you're selling.
-We call these placements Shopping ads, because they're more than a text ad – they show users a photo of your product, plus a title, price, shop name and more.
+We call these placements Shopping ads because they appear in a different, more visual format.
+In contrast to a text ad, which displays text only, Shopping ads show users a photo of your product, plus a title, price, shop name and more.
 These ads give users a strong sense of the product that you're selling before they click the ad, which gives you more qualified leads.In countries that are part of the European Economic Area (EEA) and in Switzerland, you participate in Shopping ads through one or several Comparison Shopping Services of your choice.
 Some CSSs manage your product data and your campaigns on your behalf, while others provide tools allowing you to manage your setup yourself.
 Learn more about advertising with Comparison Shopping Services in Europe

 - Broader presence: More than one of your Shopping ads can appear for a given user search and, if relevant, a Shopping ad and a text ad can also appear at the same time.
 This means that your reach with shoppers for a single search could double.